nebaughman/DriveUp/README.md

 Q: Where does GDriver come from?

 > A: GDriver was written to support PicUp.
 The intent is to make it generally available as well, so it can be referenced as an external dependency.
 For now, a pre-built library is included in `libs` of this project.

+Q: What does this have to do with image files?

+> A: Nothing, really.
+That was just the specific use case I was initially targeting.
+The only image-related limitation is that only ".jpg" files will be uploaded.
+That could (should) be easily remedied in a future release.